 In the ER, assembly of the mannose donor Dol-P-Man and the N-glycan precursor Glc3Man9GlcNAc2-PP-dolichol take place.
 At the translocon complex, the oligosaccharide is transferred by the oligosaccharyltransferase complex (OST) to Asn present in the consensus sequence N-x-S/T of acceptor proteins.
 Further trimming steps of the N-glycan in the ER are not illustrated.
 O-Man is initiated by POMT complexes by the transfer of mannose from Dol-P-Man to Ser and Thr residues of acceptor proteins.
 Whether mammalian POMTs also act at the translocon is not known.
 In mammals, upon ER exit, the initial protein-linked glycans may be extended step-wise.
 Numerous different glycosyltransferases contribute to this process.
 During N-Glyco high mannose, hybrid and complex type glycans and their derivatives are assembled (left panel).
 During O-Man core M1, M2 and M3 glycans, and their derivatives are synthesized.
 In the absence of the β1,2-GlcNAc transferase POMGnT1 no extended core O-mannosyl glycans are formed (right panel). (gift from P. Neubert)

-Dr. Sina Noor has earned his PhD at University of Kaiserslautern working on mammalian monocarboxylate transporter.
+Sina Noor (PostDoc) has eaned his PhD at University of Kaiserslautern.
 He is involved in analyses addressing the consequences of defective O-mannosylation.